 Another way to prioritize items in the backlog is to use Cost of Delay (CoD).

-To do that on a basic level, we need to take into account the expected monetary value of a deliverable as well as the time criticality behind it (a fixed deadline for example).
-Then, we simply divide the former by the latter to understand which option yields a higher “CD3” (Cost of Delay divided by Duration).
+To do that on a basic level, you need to take into account the expected monetary value of a deliverable as well as the time criticality behind it (a fixed deadline for example).
+Then, you can simply divide the former by the latter to understand which option yields a higher “CD3” (Cost of Delay divided by Duration).

-Having that information in mind, we should always prioritize those deliverables with a higher cost of delay above the ones with lower CoD.
-In case the cost of delay of two deliverables is the same, then we should put higher priority on the one that would take us a shorter amount of time to complete.
+Having that information in mind, you should always prioritize those deliverables with a higher cost of delay above the ones with lower CoD.
+In case the cost of delay of two deliverables is the same, then you should put higher priority on the one that would take you a shorter amount of time to complete.

 In order to learn how to make the right calculations in detail and decide what to prioritize, check out our dedicated article on Cost of Delay (CoD).